zonashi/AI-Infra-Guard/README.md

     <h3 align="center">🚀 AI Red Teaming Platform by Tencent Zhuque Lab</h3>
 </p>

-**A.I.G (AI-Infra-Guard)** integrates capabilities such as AI infrastructure vulnerability scanning, MCP Server risk detection, and LLM security assessments, aiming to provide users with the most comprehensive, intelligent, and user-friendly solution for AI security risk self-examination.
+**A.I.G (AI-Infra-Guard)** integrates capabilities such as AI infra vulnerability scan, MCP Server risk scan, and Jailbreak Evaluation, aiming to provide users with the most comprehensive, intelligent, and user-friendly solution for AI security risk self-examination.

 ## Table of Contents
 - [✨ Features](#-features)